After a recent conversation with one of my fitness clients, I realized that many people still see cholesterol as an absolute enemy of health.

 Quick Summary

-- Cholesterol is essential for testosterone production, and also testosterone may also impact cholesterol production.
+- Cholesterol is crucial for testosterone production, and testosterone can also influence cholesterol levels, demonstrating a mutually supportive relationship.

 How Is Cholesterol Connected With Testosterone?